andycroll/andycroll.com/_posts/2023/2023-02-13-try-not-to-loop-through-associations-inside-jobs.md

 One of the downsides of using Ruby to interact with your database, rather than SQL directly, is that it’s easy to accidentally give yourself performance headaches via running multiple very similar queries.
 Although the advantages of using Active Record (or something similar) are generally worth it!

-This is typically referred to as an N+1 problem. they occur most often seen when you display an Active Record object in a view and show all of the associated records that `belong_to` to it.
+This is typically referred to as an N+1 problem.
+They occur most often seen when you display an Active Record object in a view and show all of the associated records that `belong_to` to it.
 When lots of records _do_ need to be loaded or saved to the database you can putting this heavier database work in asynchronous jobs.

 However, it’s too easy to underestimate how different production data is from your local machine and therefore it‘s easy to end up with long running loops _inside_ those jobs.